 Early Application Deadline - March 19th

-NYU GSTEM is a six-week summer program for high school girls who have high aptitude in STEM subjects.
-Students will have the opportunity to receive mentoring from STEM professionals, as well as participate in activities such as classes, lectures, and field trips.
+NYU GSTEM is an intensive six-week summer program for high school girls who have a high aptitude in STEM subjects.
+Students are paired with a STEM researcher who will mentor them through a research project in their field.
+Students will also participate in activities such as workshops, lectures, and field trips.

 Official transcripts may be e-mailed to email@example.com, or mailed to: